-Open Access journals are referred to as "Gold OA" - the highest standard of Open Access content.
-There are many Open Access journals across all disciplines.
-The fields of Science, Technology and Medicine (STM) have been early adopters of Open Access however journals are published in every area.
+There are many Open Access journals available that provide free and immediate access to scholarly research without "paywalls", subscription fees, or by charging the reader for access.
+There are many Open Access journals across all disciplines, and while science, technology, and health sciences were all early adopters of Open Access publishing models, all major disciplines now support OA journals.
 The quality of Open Access journals varies, as with journals published by the traditional publishing model.

 Open Access Repositories

-Open Access repositories are referred to as "Green OA" - the second highest standard of Open Access content.
-Repositories consist of disciplines' or institutions' archived materials and which are made available to the public.
-The materials archived are not peer-reviewed by the repository and may or may not have been published.
-For published materials, the copy archived may be a post-print (the published version) or a pre-print version (before an author signs over copyright to a publisher, an author can legally archive that work).
+Open Access repositories consist of disciplines' or institutions' archived research materials and which are made freely available to the public.
+The materials archived are not necessarily peer-reviewed by the repository, and may or may not have been published prior to being deposited into the repository.

 Open Access Publishing Models

 The goal of Open Access is to make information freely available via the Web.
-To achieve this goal there are 4 main publishing models: author pays, research funder subsidies, institutional membership and publishing support funds.
+To achieve this goal there are four main publishing models: author pays, research funder subsidies, institutional membership, and publishing support funds.

-In the author pays model, journals charge an article-processing charge (APC) which requires the author or supporting institution to pay for an article's publication once it has been peer-reviewed and accepted for publication.
-In the research funder subsidies model, a researcher may apply to a funding agency for funds to pay the APC, thus making their research more widely available to the public.
+In the author pays model, journals charge an article-processing charge which requires the author to pay for an article's publication once it has been peer-reviewed and accepted for publication.
+In the research funder subsidies model, a researcher may apply to a funding agency for funds to pay the this fee.
 In the institutional membership model, the institution for which the researcher works can pay a membership fee to a journal, allowing a certain number of articles to be published in that journal.
-In the publishing support funds model, organizations and institutions reimburse authors for APC from a specific fund created for that purpose.
-There are many hybrids based on these 4 publishing models.
+In the publishing support funds model, organizations and institutions reimburse authors from a specific fund created for that purpose.
+There are many hybrids based on these four publishing models.

 For information about publishing models see the section on the Open Access Information Platform website.

-Open Access does not change author's rights.
-Authors' works are still protected by copyright in the same way as authors who publish their works with traditional publishing models.
-When authors agree to Open access they agree to right of use, allowing unrestricted reading, downloading, copying, sharing, storing and printing of the full-text work.
-Authors still retain the right exploit their own work.
+Open Access does not change author's rights: authors' works are still protected by copyright.
+In fact, in many ways authors who publish via an Open Access model retain more rights over their their works that when publishing under a traditional model.
+When authors agree to Open Access they agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing and printing) of the full-text work.
 Authors may choose to license their works under open content licensing, such as Creative Commons.